 iii Evaluation and grant

-No specific regulations impose restrictions or limitations on the way in which private parties in PPP contracts are remunerated in Thailand.
-As such, the parties are free to determine all variables, such as the frequency of payment and rates of payment, through the PPP contract.
+There are no specific regulations imposing restrictions or limitations on the way in which private parties in PPP contracts are remunerated in Thailand.
+As a result the parties are free to determine all variables, such as the frequency of payment and rates of payment, through the PPP contract.
 In general, however, two forms are prevalent.

 The first is where the private investor collects and allocates the revenue according to the agreed terms in the contract.
 Any increase in the amount of profit will be reflected in the amount of remuneration.
 Because of the nature of the payment, it is most frequently used in PPPs that involve commercial development projects.